piiano/vault-deployments/aws-apprunner/README.md

 vault_url = "https://<random dns>.<region>.awsapprunner.com"
 ```

 To check that the Vault is working as expected run the following from inside the application VPC.
-By default the script deploys a bastion machine that could be used for that purpose:
+Optionally, the deployment script can deploy a bastion machine for this purpose:

 ```sh
 alias pvault="docker run --rm -i -v $(pwd):/pwd -w /pwd piiano/pvault-cli:1.1.3"